JPassepartout/PDF-QA-BOT/README.md

 # 📄 AI PDF Summarizer & Q&A Tool

-A lightweight bot lets you chat with your PDF documents using Google Gemini and semantic search.
+A lightweight tool lets you chat with your PDF documents using Google Gemini and semantic search.

 Example input/output:
 ```